ajmorton/distributed-chat-system/README.md

 # DistSyst
-Distributed Systems Assignment 2

-A Chat server with client and server applications.

-main classes are client.ChatClient.java and server.ChatServer.java

-commands are send in JSON format.
+Assignment 2 for COMP90015 Distributed Systems at the University of Melbourne.

+A simple, room-based Chat Server and Client, with a JSON protocol, written in Java.

+Main classes are:

+    * Server: server.ChatServer.java
+    * Client: client.ChatClient.java

+To run the server, call:
+    `java ChatServer [-p <port-number>]`

+To run the client, call:
+    `java ChatClient <hostname> [-p <port-number>]`

+Where port numbers default to 4444.

+Read the pdf Assignment-1.pdf for more information.